Ayub-7/skillwave/README.md

 decided to not renew the domain as this startup wasn't profitable. onto the next 😀

-SaaS is still accessible here: https://nextjs-dashboard-virid-seven-38.vercel.app
+Skillwave is still accessible here: https://nextjs-dashboard-virid-seven-38.vercel.app